-The Fund contemplates declaring as dividends each year all or substantially all of its taxable income.
+Each Fund contemplates declaring as dividends each year all or substantially all of its taxable income.
 Distributions you receive from the Fund are generally subject to federal income tax, and may also be subject to state or local taxes.
 This is true whether you reinvest your distributions in additional Fund shares or receive them in cash.
-For federal tax purposes, the Fund's distributions attributable to net investment income and short-term capital gains are taxable to you as ordinary income, while any distributions of long-term capital gains are taxable to you as long-term capital gains, no matter how long you have owned your Fund shares.
+For federal tax purposes, the Funds' distributions attributable to net investment income and short-term capital gains are taxable to you as ordinary income, while distributions of long-term capital gains, no matter how long you have owned your Fund shares.

-Under current provisions of the Code, the maximum individual rate applicable to long-term capital gains is 15% or 20%, depending on whether the individual's income exceeds certain threshold amounts.
-Fund distributions to noncorporate shareholders attributable to dividends received by the Fund from U.S. and certain qualified foreign corporations will generally be taxed at the preferential rates described above, as long as certain other requirements are met.
-For these lower rates to apply, the noncorporate shareholder must own the relevant Fund shares for at least 61 days during the 121-day period beginning 60 days before the Fund's ex-dividend date.
-The amount of the Fund's distributions that would otherwise qualify for this favorable tax treatment will be reduced as a result of the Fund's securities lending activities or high portfolio turnover rate.
+Under current provisions of the Internal Revenue Code (the "Code"), the maximum individual rate applicable to long-term capital gains is generally either 15% or 20%, depending on whether the individual's income exceeds certain threshold amounts.
+Fund distributions to noncorporate shareholders attributable to dividends received by the Funds from U.S. and certain foreign corporations will generally be taxed at the preferential rate described above, as long as certain other requirements are met.
+For these lower rates to apply, the non-corporate shareholder must own their relevant Fund shares for at least 61 days during the 121-day period beginning 60 days before a Fund's ex-dividend date.
+The amount of a Fund's distributions that would otherwise qualify for this favorable tax treatment will be reduced as a result of a Fund's securities lending activities, hedging activities or high portfolio turnover rate.

-It is not anticipated that any significant percentage of the Fund's dividends paid will be eligible for dividends-received deduction.
-This percentage may further be reduced as a result of the Fund's securities lending activities or by a high portfolio turnover rate.
+A percentage of the Funds' dividends paid to corporate shareholders may be eligible for the corporate dividends-received deduction.
+This percentage may, however, be reduced as a result of the Funds' securities lending activities, hedging activities or a high portfolio turnover rate.
 Character and tax status of all distributions will be available to shareholders after the close of each calendar year.